jrief/django-shop-ipayment/README.rst

     git clone git@github.com:jrief/django-shop-ipayment.git

-In settings.py, add ipayment to INSTALLED_APPS and add 'ipayment.offsite_backend.OffsiteIPaymentBackend'
-to django-SHOP's SHOP_PAYMENT_BACKENDS setting.
+In settings.py
+ - add ‘ipayment’ to INSTALLED_APPS.
+ - add 'ipayment.offsite_backend.OffsiteIPaymentBackend' to SHOP_PAYMENT_BACKENDS.
+ - add the IPAYMENT configuration dictionary, see below

 Configuration
 =============

 In settings.py, add the following dictionary::

-In this configuration, all sensible data is passed to IPayment within the form visible in the customers browser.
-In order to detect data manipulations a checksum is built using some of the forms fields together with the given securityKey.
+With this configuration, all sensible data is passed to IPayment within the form as hidden fields, but visible to the customer.
+In order to detect data manipulations a check-sum is built using some of the sensible fields (trxUserId, trxPassword and more) together with the given ‘securityKey’.

     IPAYMENT = {
         'accountId': 99999,